ForNetCode/spa-server/docs/guide/uploading-file-process.md

 # Uploading File Process
-This describes the process of `spa-client` uploading files to admin server.
+This article describes the process of uploading files to admin server.

-Firstly, there are lots of files needed upload, so `retry` and `correct` must be considered. there may exist large files which more than 20M(we would consider it later, we would have lots work to do to support resume breakpoint).
+Firstly, there are lots of files needed upload, so `retry` must be considered. there may exist large files which more than 20M(we would consider it later, we would have lots work to do to support resume breakpoint).